Freediving, an activity ancient as humanity itself.

 Freediving courses overview

 If you are totally new to freediving, then the easiest way to start with this activity is to enrol in a course.
 Even the beginner’s courses will take you beyond simple skin diving or simple snorkeling.
 Furthermore, it will provide you with a level of comfort in the water that you never thought it would be possible.
-Blue Planet Apnea teaches freediving according to the AIDA system.
-Find more details about AIDA freediving education system.
+Blue Planet Apnea teaches freediving according to the SSI system.
+Find more details about SSI freediving education system.

 Understand its concept